ng-icons/ng-icons/MIGRATION_GUIDE.md

 # Migration Guide

+## Version 20 to 21

+All icon imports have been renamed to lowerCamelCase.
+For example: `FeatherAirplay` now becomes `featherAirplay`.
+We now also recommend using the same casing in your templates, so instead of `feather-airplay` you should use `featherAirplay`.

+This allows us to align the names with the import as it was not immediately obvious what name should be used in the template in certain cases.
+For example, `HeroSquare2x2`, should that be `hero-square-2x2` or `hero-square-2-x-2` or `hero-square2x2` etc...

+To ease the migration we have provide automated migrations.
+Run the following:

+`ng update @ng-icons/core`

+or if you are using an Nx workspace:

+`nx migrate @ng-icons/core`

+This only updates your Typescript files, so your templates will still use the hyphenated names.
+They will continue to work as before, however as mentioned are no longer recommeded.

 ## Version 19 to 20

 - Updating iconsets, in particuar Heroicons v2.
 This may result in some names changing or icons being removed.